 Also see: A video tour of the completed library here.

-The original library opened in 1909 and had gone through three rounds of renovation before this current project, which included replacing wings that blocked the view of this Berkshires-nestled campus (designed by Frederick Law Olmstead) with two new wings that have a curved, light-filled design made from masonry, wood, and glass.
+The original Smith College library opened in 1909 and had gone through three rounds of renovation before this current project, which included replacing wings that blocked the view of this Berkshires-nestled campus (designed by Frederick Law Olmstead) with two new wings that have a curved, light-filled design made from masonry, wood, and glass.

 An oculus provides natural light throughout the library's four floors.

 The original building now forms the library’s core whose spacious atrium is illuminated by a four-story oculus.
 The central floor offers a massive reading area, and the building features flexible and collaborative workspaces, classrooms, contemplative study areas, a sunken courtyard, and event spaces that include an accessible outdoor amphitheater.
 On the fourth floor, a Skyline Terrace provides sweeping views and an outdoor patio.

 Bringing Smith College Neilson Library Into the 21st Century

 One of two wings, made of masonry, wood, and glass, that were added to the library's original building.

 There’s a Digital Media Hub where students can record podcasts, videos and other media; self-service labs where students can use technologies, such as spatial analysis, gaming software, survey software, and GIS; a User Experience Lab for research and usability testing; and access to large-format and 3D printers, as well as other creativity tools.